Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Lenders, however, want to get paid, and it’s not in their interest for you to default.
 Once you have the terms of your loan in hand, then you can try talking to your private lender about potential alternative student loan repayment plans to see if they’ll work with you on what you can afford or even if you might be able to put your loan payments on hold if you need to.

 In certain circumstances, deferment and forbearance are available to temporarily put payments for federal loans on hold.
-However, for private student loans, forbearance and deferment options are not required, but any specifics will be laid by your lender.
+However, for private student loans, the forbearance and deferment options will be laid by your lender.

 Private lenders may offer forbearance and/or deferment in certain circumstances, such as returning to grad school or entering active military duty.
 If you can’t pay your private student loans, then you may want to see if your lender offers these options.